-Among the examinations administered at NMJC are COMPASS math, reading, and English tests.
-NMJC accepts ACT, SAT, Accuplacer, and ASSET scores from all students for placement.
+Among the examinations that might be administered at NMJC are COMPASS & Accuplacer math, reading, and English tests.
+NMJC accepts ACT, SAT, and ASSET scores from all students for placement.
 NMJC also honors AP and CLEP scores but administers only the CLEP.
 Testing accommodations for individuals with disabilities are available upon request; documentation and prior notice are required.